 Spotify meanwhile has a feature called Discover Weekly, which is an automatically curated playlist of songs that it thinks you'll like based on your listening habits.
 It's updated every Monday morning and from our experience, we've always liked what we've heard.

-Spotify Connect is one of the most useful connected control options of any streaming service.
-It will let you control what is playing on any Spotify Connect device or Spotify app, from any other.
+Spotify Connect enables you to control what is playing on any Spotify Connect device or Spotify app, from any other.
 That means you can use your desktop app to control Spotify on your Echo, you can pause it on your phone, find something else and play that on your PC instead.
 Each app gets to control the music wherever it's playing.

 Because of the integration with Echo devices, Amazon Music Unlimited can be used with Alexa.
 You can ask Alexa all manner of questions to get the music you want, such as "play music for a dinner party" or "play Britney Spears greatest hits" and so on.